dcalabresi-umd/msml641-nlp-project/README.md

 ### 2.1.
 Nate Matias Meta Analysis (2020)

-The creator of this dataset has done a meta analysis as part of his Princeton University course:
+The creator of the Upworthy Research Archive dataset has done a meta analysis as part of his Princeton University course:

 - [Github - Lecture 15 - Asking Questions of the Upworthy Archive](https://github.com/natematias/design-governance-experiments/blob/master/2020/lectures/Lecture%2015%20-%20Asking%20Questions%20of%20the%20Upworthy%20Archive.pdf)
 - [Github - Lecture 15 - Jupyter Notebook](https://github.com/natematias/design-governance-experiments/blob/master/2020/lecture-code/lecture-17-meta-analysis.R.ipynb)

+**Techniques applied:**
+- De-meaning the data: The dataset contains the number of impressions and clicks for each headline.
+Comparing the click-rate between headlines in the dataset would be affected by the bias between articles.
+Some articles are more clickable than others (Or where published on different hours).
+To control for this bias, and do an intra-test comparison of the headlines, the mean of each test is substracted from the headline CTR.
+- Test fixed-effects model: Test with models that are designed to do regression for differences within a group of items.
+- Mix group-level variables: The author explains how variables which are constant within a test, should be included in the model.
+E.g. a factor that increases clickability may not be so effective if the test is run in a weekday.

 ### 2.2.
-Negativity drives online news consumption (2023)
+Negativity drives online news consumption (Robertson et al., 2023)

 - [Nature - Negativity drives online news consumption](https://www.nature.com/articles/s41562-023-01538-4)
 - [Nieman Lab - Negative words in news headlines generate more clicks, but sad words are more effective than angry or scary ones](https://www.niemanlab.org/2023/03/negative-words-in-news-headlines-generate-more-clicks-but-sad-words-are-more-effective-than-angry-or-scary-ones/)